Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The recent judgment no. 46992 of 2024 issued by the Court of Cassation offers significant insights regarding the theme of prevention measures and confiscation.
-With this decision, the judges have clarified the limits of the confiscation judge's power in relation to admission to the passive state, establishing a link with civil res judicata.
-This article aims to analyze the main aspects of this ruling, highlighting the implications for creditors and the relevant regulations.
+The recent judgment No. 46992 of 2024 issued by the Court of Cassation offers significant food for thought regarding the theme of preventive measures and confiscation.
+With this decision, the judges have clarified the limits of the confiscation judge's power in relation to admission to the passive estate, establishing a link with civil res judicata.
+This article aims to analyze the main aspects of this judgment, highlighting the implications for creditors and the relevant regulations.

 The Regulatory and Legal Context

-The judgment under examination falls within the realm of real prevention measures, a topic of considerable importance in Italian criminal law.
-The articles of Legislative Decree No. 159 of September 6, 2011, regulate prevention measures, providing a clear legal framework.
+The judgment under review falls within the scope of real preventive measures, a topic of considerable importance in Italian criminal law.
+Articles of Legislative Decree 6 September 2011, No. 159, govern preventive measures, providing a clear legal framework.
 In particular, Article 45 provides that the confiscation judge must adhere to the outcomes of the definitive assessment in civil proceedings regarding the existence and amount of the credits.

 The maxim emphasizes that the confiscation judge cannot act outside the outcomes of a definitive civil assessment.
-This constraint is fundamental, as it ensures a certain legal stability for creditors, who can rely on previously issued civil judgments.
-However, it is important to note that the judge retains the authority to verify whether the credit is instrumental to the illegal activity and whether the creditor can be considered innocent.
+This binding force is fundamental, as it guarantees a certain legal stability for creditors, who can rely on civil judgments already issued.
+However, it is important to note that the judge retains the power to verify whether the credit is instrumental to the illicit activity and whether the creditor can be considered blameless.

 Implications for Creditors